curdog4/Kidney-outcomes-R01---Kamoun-PI/README.md

 # Kidney-outcomes-R01---Kamoun-PI
 Instructions and code for extracting and formatting data to send to Penn.
+The R scripts are designed to be run in RStudio.

 This repository contains several files and folders: